ut-robotlearning/ut-robotlearning.github.io/README.md

 ### Upcoming Reading Group

-- Presenter: Rajat Kumar Jenamani
+- Presenter: Rutav
-- Topic: Towards Deployable Physical Caregiving Robots that Personalize
+- Topic: On the Biology of a Large Language Model
-- Date: 10/14/2025 [Tuesday]
+- Date: 10/28/2025 [Tuesday]
 - Venue: GDC 3.516
 - Time: 4:00 to 5.00 pm
 - Zoom: To be shared via Email.